naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 -------------------------
 Introduction
 -------------------------
-With the specimen PURL service Naturalis introduces a new type of webservice in the Naturalis' webservice portfolio.
+With the specimen PURL service Naturalis introduces a new type of webservice in the Naturalis webservice portfolio.
 The PURL service is primarly intended for computers to communicate with other computers.
 Each PURL is a kind of Persistent Identifier that relies on HTTP.